imarc/handbook/backend.markdown

 		MINOR version when you add functionality in a backwards-compatible manner, and PATCH version when you make backwards-compatible bug fixes.

-Versions should be tagged appropriately in Git to work seamlessly with Composer.
+Library code versions should be tagged appropriately in Git to work seamlessly with Composer.

 Depending on the requirements, project code can be versioned by release, or not at all.